w9/ICS632_assignments/ICS632_assignment_01_sequential_warmup/README.md

 I wrote a Python script for invoking the compiler with various parameter combinations, collecting the results, and aggregate the results into a CSV file.

-I noticed that the first few runs take much longer than following runs, usually over 8 minutes or so.
+I noticed that when `icc` is used, the first few runs take much longer than following runs, usually over 8 minutes or so.
 I suppose this is when the OS is recovering from the last task which potentially tapped into swap, but I'm not so sure.
 For example, here are the logs of the first few runs in a particular experiement, notice how the wall clock time dropped from hundreds of seconds to about two seconds:

   algo  bs  wall_time     rep l1_load_misses llc_load_misses
   ----  --  ---------     --- -------------- ---------------